magnate3/dpdk_dc_sand/pdf_logger/README.md

   docstring, and then rather than having a separate procedure section, interleave the "procedure" with the actual code using `INFO`-level log messages, while details are presented using `DEBUG`-level messages.

+## Requires
+- `texlive-base` at least.
+I have `texlive-full` installed so I'm not sure what packages are required.
+- `latexmk`.
+This was a handy tool if ever there was one.